andreachan316/CPSCAssignment3/README.md

 **Who maintains and contributes to the project?**

-I wil maintain and contribute to ths project.
+I often maintain and contribute to ths project when necessary.